Skip to content

 The financial investment of £15,000 has facilitated the purchase of ingredients, cooking equipment, and marketing materials for the student-run food stalls.
 The programme's organisers aim to increase participation numbers by 50% in the next cycle, starting early 2026.
 Plans are underway to expand the initiative to include business management workshops, helping students understand the financial and operational aspects of running a food business.

-In conclusion, the Trinity Kitchen street food initiative is set to continue until the end of December 2025, with plans to extend and expand its reach in the new year.
+The Trinity Kitchen street food initiative is set to continue until the end of December 2025, with plans to extend and expand its reach in the new year.
 The programme's organisers are already in discussions with additional local schools to broaden participation and further embed the initiative within the Leeds educational landscape.
 This initiative represents a valuable opportunity for Leeds students to gain practical skills and explore potential careers in the culinary industry.

 Story inspired by reporting from The Guardian.